Root-App/ecr-cleanup-lambda/README.md

 ## Generate the Lambda package

+Make sure you're on master, and run the shell script `package-to-zip.sh`.
+You can pass an optional output filename to it as an argument.
+This script will create a .zip file in the directory you run it in.

+Alternately, here are the steps to create the .zip file manually:

 1. CD to the folder that contains main.py.
 1. Run the following command:
 `pip install -r requirements.txt -t `pwd``